Skælingur

 The 2010 population was 13.
 Its postal code is FO 336.
 It is by the mountain Skælingsfjall, one of the tallest mountains in the archipelago with a height of 767 metres.

+The nearby Skælingsfjall mountain used to be called Skælingur.
+The "skæli" prefix comes from the Faroese noun skáli (house).
+The mountain is said to resemble the shape of a house.